 - 1 tablespoon cinnamon

-Put all the ingredients into a small food processor/chopper and blend until ingredients are mixed.
-Pour or scoop the mixture onto a plate, and roll into tablespoon-sized balls with your hands.
+Put all the ingredients into a small food processor/chopper and blend until the ingredients are mixed.
+Pour or scoop the mixture onto a plate and roll into tablespoon-sized balls with your hands.
 If the dough is crumbly, add a few additional drops of water.